What to include in a corporate plan

 For example, key risks may include:

-• damage to systems or infrastructure caused by external parties; and/or
+• damage to systems or infrastructure caused by external parties

 • visibility of legislative or policy changes that may impact an entity's operating context.